SilvanWyss/PlanningPoker/README.md

-PlanningPoker is a web application to do online planning poker.
+PlanningPoker is a web application for online planning poker.

-Requires Java 17 or higher.